Healthy Smoothies Ideas For Diabetics

 • Vanilla extract (1/2 teaspoon)

-Fruit must offer enough natural sweetness, however, if a person is using a largely vegetable-based combination a date does the trick.
-Above and beyond a punch of sweetness, dates deliver minerals including calcium, iron, potassium, magnesium, and fiber.
-Another good choice of including sweetness is stevia, however, it is suggested to avoid adding artificial sweeteners.
-As they are seen to negatively influence the gut bacteria and enhance the risk of developing type 2 diabetes.
+Fruit must offer enough natural sweetness.
+However, if a person uses a largely vegetable-based combination, a date does the trick.
+In addition to delivering a punch of sweetness, dates deliver minerals, including calcium, iron, potassium, magnesium, and fiber.
+Another good choice for adding sweetness is stevia.
+However, it is suggested to avoid adding artificial sweeteners, as they seem to negatively influence gut bacteria and enhance the risk of developing type 2 diabetes.

 • Water